-Pressure relief air mattresses include Alternating Pressure mattress systems, Low Air Loss mattresses, and Lateral Rotation mattress systems (each explained in more detail below) used for pressure prevention when patients are at risk of developing pressure ulcers or pressure sores, also commonly referred to as “bed sores.”
-These mattresses are used in both home care and hospital environments, and are also used to provide burn patients, patients with Multiple Sclerosis, Lou Gehrig's disease, etc. with more comfort and relief than a typical innerspring or foam mattress provides.
+Pressure relief air mattresses include Alternating Pressure mattress systems, Low Air Loss mattresses, and Lateral Rotation mattress systems (each explained in more detail below) used for pressure prevention when patients are at risk of developing pressure ulcers or pressure sores, also known as “bed sores.”
+These medical air mattresses are used in both home care and hospital environments, and are also used to provide burn patients, patients with Multiple Sclerosis, Lou Gehrig's disease, etc. with more comfort and relief than a typical innerspring or foam mattress provides.

 What are Pressure Ulcers?
 Pressure ulcers are injuries to the skin and underlying tissue caused by prolonged pressure and shear over the skin.
 Bed sores can develop anywhere on the skin, but most often bony areas of the body, such as the heels, ankles, hips, tailbone, back of head, back and shoulder blades.

 Who is at risk for developing bedsores or pressure ulcers?
 Patients at risk for bedsores are those who may be confined to a bed for an extended period of time, use a wheelchair, have moist skin from fever or perspiration, those who may suffer from skin breakdown due to dehydration or renal failure, and those who suffer from incontinence or decreased nutritional intake.
 People who may be immobile or have limited ability to move are especially susceptible to developing pressure ulcers.